intel/trustauthority-client-for-python/inteltrustauthorityclient/src/tdx/gcp/README.md

 # Intel® Trust Authority Python GCP TDX Adapter

+Python package for collecting TDX Quote from GCP TDX enabled platform.

-The **tdx/gcp** adapter enables a confidential computing client running in an GCP Trust Domain Extensions (Intel® TDX) trust domain (TD) to collect a quote for attestation by Intel Trust Authority.
-The tdx adapter is used with the [**connector**](../connector/) to request an attestation token.
+This TDX Adadpter is specifically built to work with Google Cloud TDX stack.
+It refers Google's [go-tdx-guest](https://github.com/google/go-tdx-guest/tree/main) for Quote generation.
+This tdx adapter is used with the [**connector**](../connector/) to request an attestation token and verify the same.

 ## Requirements